nova-rey/Screaming-Penguin/docs/SP_BIBLE.md

 CI_OVERVIEW.md to describe this workflow and its weekly + manual triggers.
 Phase 7 is now fully represented in documentation, packaging targets, and CI coverage without altering installer or rootfs runtime behavior.

+## Entry 018 — Phase 8 Release Preparation Kickoff

+**Date:** 2025-11-16

+Began Phase 8 by refining documentation structure, updating the development roadmap for the v1.0.0 release phase, cleaning the README to remove transitional language, and adding a release readiness checklist to CI_OVERVIEW.md.
+This checkpoint prepares the repository for final packaging, documentation polish, and the forthcoming v1.0.0 release assembly.
+No installer or build behavior was modified in this step.